Made from recipes you could make yourself.

 Are all of your soups certified gluten-free?

 Yes.
-All of our soups are certified gluten-free by the GFCO!
+All of our soups are certified gluten-free by the GFCO.
 We are a dedicated gluten-free facility.
 We don’t have any ingredients that contain gluten in the space.
 Further, we test random composite samples monthly to ensure no gluten is present in our finished products.
 We do not test more frequently because we have never had a positive.
 We test our product using AOAC approved methods down to 5 ppm and we do not detect gluten in our products.
-We are certified gluten free by GFCO which requires <10 data-preserve-html-node="true" ppm gluten and the FDA for labeling purposes requires <20 data-preserve-html-node="true" ppm gluten.
+We are certified gluten free by GFCO which requires less than 10 ppm gluten and the FDA for labeling purposes requires less than 20 ppm gluten.

 Are all of your soups Non-GMO?